script-fu/funky/content/hub/fundamentals/folder/Iteration/do.md

 ## Introduction

-The `do` construct in Scheme is a looping mechanism that allows iteration with initialization, update, and termination conditions.
+The `do` function in Scheme is a looping mechanism that allows iteration with initialization, update, and termination conditions.
 It is particularly useful when you need to perform a sequence of operations a specific number of times or until a condition is met.

 The general form of `do` is: